Explainability Methods for Hardware Trojan Detection: A Systematic Comparison: Results

+Table~\ref{tab:method_comparison} compares all five methods across classification performance, explainability coverage, and computational efficiency.
+M1 is a standalone 31-member property ensemble.
+M2--M5 share a single XGBoost detector (99.33\% accuracy, threshold~=~0.940) and differ only in the post-hoc explanation backend attached to it.
+The table therefore isolates explanation-mechanism differences from classification differences for M2--M5.

 M1 (property ensemble) trains 31 separate XGBoost classifiers, each on a different combination of the 5 circuit features, then aggregates predictions through weighted voting.
-This ensemble achieved 84.45\% accuracy with average voting confidence of 0.8609 and 100\% explanation coverage.
-However, M1's precision (2.00\%) underperforms M2-M5 (46.15\%), reflecting a fundamental limitation: with only five features, devising highly discriminative explainable properties through simple feature subset enumeration is challenging.
-The 31 feature combinations (all possible subsets of LGFi, FFi, FFo, PI, PO) provide limited semantic meaning compared to domain-aware transformations incorporating circuit-level relationships.
-While the explanations leverage domain expertise, feature combinations (e.g., LGFi-FFi-PO) align with hardware trojan design principles that security engineers routinely apply during manual circuit analysis.
-However, the voting mechanism's aggregation across many weakly discriminative property classifiers produces high recall (78.26\%) but low precision.
-This negative result demonstrates that explainable property-based methods require richer feature engineering beyond naive combinatorics, particularly in low-dimensional settings.
-The finding is consistent with prior work \cite{whitten2025explainable} acknowledging that ``it was challenging to map the notion of an explainable property to the minimal feature set'' and that ``this approach had limited explainability.''
+As reported in Table~\ref{tab:method_comparison}, the $E_{PARS}$-weighted ensemble achieved 67.7\% accuracy and 88.9\% recall but only 1.7\% precision at the default threshold, with average voting confidence 0.4272 and 100\% explanation coverage.
+To distinguish a fundamental ceiling of property enumeration from an artifact of the weighting and threshold choice, we re-aggregated the same 31 trained classifiers using validation-MCC weights ($w_i = \max(\mathrm{MCC}_i, 0)$, all 31 classifiers retained) and tuned the vote threshold on the validation set.
+At the val-optimal threshold ($t = 0.799$), the MCC-weighted ensemble achieves $\mathrm{P} = 78.1\%$, $\mathrm{R} = 34.7\%$, $\mathrm{F1} = 0.481$, $\mathrm{MCC} = +0.519$, $\mathrm{AUPRC} = 0.393$, and 0.6 FP per 1{,}000 gates on the held-out test set, competitive with M2--M5 on precision and false-positive density at the cost of recall.
+The low-precision result is therefore scoped to the $E_{PARS}$-weighted configuration at the default threshold: it reflects the published Method~1 weighting heuristic, not an inherent limitation of explainable property enumeration over the five Hasegawa features.
+The combinatorial enumeration still provides limited semantic richness compared to domain-aware transformations incorporating circuit-level relationships, and feature combinations such as LGFi-FFi-PO align with hardware trojan design principles that security engineers routinely apply during manual circuit analysis.
+The finding is consistent with prior work \cite{whitten2025explainable} acknowledging that ``it was challenging to map the notion of an explainable property to the minimal feature set''; the additional MCC-weighted result clarifies that the ``limited explainability'' is mediated by the choice of ensemble weighting and operating point.